 What should I do when I need to eat or drink?

 - You can take your mask off when you’re eating.

 - Fold your mask in half and find a clean surface to set your mask on.

 - If you are able, eat in your child’s room.
-If you have to eat in a common area, you must be able to sit at least 6 feet away from anyone else in the area.
+If you have to eat in a common area, please appropriately distance yourself from others dining.

 What if my mask gets dirty or damaged?

 If your mask gets wet, damaged or otherwise dirty, throw it away in any trash can.
 Let a member of the care team know that you needed to throw it away and they will get another one for you.
 Make sure you wash your hands after handling soiled masks.

 What happens if I don’t wear my mask?